 This photo is NOT a good example: It is taken from above eye level and the shoulder presents a three-quarter view instead of a side view.

 If you have the time please take two photos in slightly different lighting conditions: shadows help me to understand your facial structure.

 For the same reason I also need a front photo.

 A FEW TIPS: Most of us normally slouch and compensate by stretching our neck forward.
 Try to assume a correct but relaxed position: straight back and neck, looking at something more or less at your eye level.
-Serious or smiling, but please keep your lips closed: I have found that teeth don’t come out particularly well in portraits!
+You can choose whether to stay serious or to have a half smile.
 If your hair normally covers part of your face or neck, send me a photo with your hair pulled back plus another with your normal hairstyle.
-Do wear your favourite top, jewellery or hair accessory, if you want to include them in the drawing.
+Do wear your favourite jewellery or accessory if you want to include them in the drawing.
 I don’t need nice photos: I need photos that clearly describe your facial features to use as starting point for the work, almost like mug shots!
 Keep in mind that nobody else will ever see them.

 IN BRIEF: 1 PHOTO IN PROFILE (at least) + 1 FRONT PHOTO